Skip to main content

 Attend Lunar New Year events at the National Maritime Museum in Greenwich

-Celebrate Chinese New Year in London at the National Maritime Museum, where they’ll mark the Lunar New Year with a series of events and workshops.
-There will be various Lion Dance performances, musical performances with traditional Chinese instruments, and Qigong and Tai Chi classes.
-There will also be performances by The Bitten Peach, the UK’s first queer Pan-Asian cabaret collective, diversifying Asian representation and providing a platform for Asian artists.
+Celebrate Lunar New Year in London at the National Maritime Museum, where they’ll mark the Lunar New Year with a series of events and workshops.
+There will be various Lion Dance performances, Ribbon Dance performances , and a Lunar Fans workshop.
+There will also be a Chinese astronomy planetarium show, Korean Calligraphy stand, and a Tea Ceremony!
 All activities and workshops are free; you can book tickets in advance to guarantee entry or simply turn up on the day.

 Image Courtesy of Bun House

-Grab a rabbit-shaped steamed bun from Bun House
+Grab a delicious steamed bun from Bun House

 Bun House | Chinatown